Connected Factory solution accelerator walkthrough

 Simulated production line

 A production line manufactures parts.
-It is composed of different stations: an assembly station, a test station, and a packaging station.
+It's composed of different stations: an assembly station, a test station, and a packaging station.

-The simulation runs and updates the data that is exposed through the OPC UA nodes.
+The simulation runs and updates the data that is made available through the OPC UA nodes.
 All simulated production line stations are orchestrated by the MES through OPC UA.

 Simulated manufacturing execution system

 The MES monitors each station in the production line through OPC UA to detect station status changes.
-It calls OPC UA methods to control the stations and passes a product from one station to the next until it is complete.
+It calls OPC UA methods to control the stations and passes a product from one station to the next until it's complete.

 Gateway OPC publisher module

 OPC Publisher Module connects to the station OPC UA servers and subscribes to the OPC nodes to be published.
-The module converts the node data into JSON format, encrypts it, and sends it to IoT Hub as OPC UA Pub/Sub messages.
+The module:

 The OPC Publisher module only requires an outbound https port (443) and can work with existing enterprise infrastructure.